Published date: May 03, 2022

 Q: Does seasonal pollen only affect people who have allergies?

-Dr. Bell: I divide allergens as being either an avoidable allergen or an unavoidable allergen.
-Avoidable allergens would be like dogs, cats, horses, dusts mites.
+Bell: I divide allergens as being either an avoidable allergen or an unavoidable allergen.
+Avoidable allergens would be like dogs, cats, horses, dust mites.
 I consider pollens and mold spores to be kind of unavoidable, but that’s not entirely true.
 We can’t live in a bubble all spring.
-But we can do things to decrease how much we’re exposed to pollens during times of year when there’s a lot of it out.
+But we can do things to decrease how much we’re exposed to pollen during times of year when there’s a lot of it out.

 Q: Are there any medications that we should have on hand at home to help with allergy symptoms?

-Dr. Bell: The three classes of medication that I typically use are oral antihistamines, antihistamine eyedrops, and nasal steroid sprays.
+Bell: The three classes of medication I typically use are oral antihistamines, antihistamine eyedrops and nasal steroid sprays.
 Oral antihistamines tend to get billed as a multipurpose “allergy pill.”
 We’re talking Cetirizine, which is Zyrtec; loratadine, which is Claritin; and fexofenadine, which is Allegra.
 In all actuality, these are very narrow spectrum drugs which people expect more out of than they can actually provide.
-They are really only going to help with sneezing, itchy nose, and to a lesser degree, a clear runny nose and itchy, watery eyes.
+Those medications are only going to help with sneezing, itchy nose, and to a lesser degree, a clear runny nose and itchy, watery eyes.
 They’re not going to work for congestion because histamine has nothing to do with congestion.

 Topical antihistamines, like eyedrops, are great for breakthrough eye symptoms.
 If your child is fine Monday and Tuesday, spends a lot of time outside Wednesday, and comes home with itchy eyes, you can use eyedrops for breakthrough relief.
 Keep those in the fridge because they feel a lot better if they're cold going in the eye.

-The third medicine that we recommend using are nasal steroid sprays, which are all over the counter.
+The third medicine we recommend is over the counter nasal steroid spray.
 These are some of the most misunderstood and misused medicines.
 They have to be used consistently, and they're going to take about five days to really start working.
 If you stop using them after a few days and start using them again in a couple of weeks, you start that clock over again.
 I tell folks you don't necessarily have to use nasal sprays 365 days a year but if you know that spring and fall are problematic, use them in March, April, May, and then again, August, September, October.
 It doesn't hurt to do them every day, but if you're not doing them consistently for several weeks at a time, you're really missing out on their benefit.

 The majority of my allergy patients are on loratadine or Claritin.
 But Zyrtec or cetirizine has the best cost benefit ratio.
-So, I have folks on cetirizine one to two times a day, one to two sprays of a nasal steroid spray daily, and then antihistamine eyedrops available to use for breakthrough symptoms.
-And for most folks, that's enough to at least make things manageable.
+I have folks on cetirizine one to two times a day, one to two sprays of a nasal steroid spray daily, and then antihistamine eyedrops available to use for breakthrough symptoms.
+For most folks, that's enough to at least make things manageable.

 Q: If your child sneezes right after they get the nasal spray, do you have to do it again?
 Or does it get in there quick enough?

-Dr. Bell: It’s a frequent response for kids to sneeze right afterwards, but the medicine generally gets in there quick enough to work.
+Bell: It’s a frequent response for kids to sneeze right afterwards, but the medicine generally gets in there quick enough to work.
 In nasal sprays, the steroid molecule is suspended in either a water-based vehicle or in the case of Flonase, an alcohol-based vehicle.
 Flonase is the one that kind of has that funny smell and taste.
-If that’s a problem, switch to one of the water based ones, and they’ll typically tolerate it.
-But as soon as that water-based solution hits the mucus in the nose, the steroid is going to stick pretty well.
+If that’s a problem, switch to one of the water-based ones, and they’ll typically tolerate it.
+As soon as that water-based solution hits the mucus in the nose, the steroid is going to stick pretty well.

 Q: What’s your opinion on Benadryl as an allergy medicine?